alexxi0213/xmapper/README.md

     <image>https://img.599245196.jpg</image>
 </property>
 ```
-xmapper will come in handy, it can parse the input and output XML files and bulid a mapper rule yaml config file like below:
+xmapper will come in handy, it can parse the input and output XML files and bulid a customizable mapper rule yaml config file like below:
 ```yaml

 ```